e-tidemo/new-years-quiz/README.md

 This is a quiz website for any New Year's Eve party where drinks are consumed (alcoholic or non-alcoholic).
 The aim of the game is to create some fun and as it is a drunk quiz, there are some features relating to that theme.
 These features include the rules that state that you should drink every time you answer a question incorrectly and each time you do click the incorrect answer, the page goes blurry.

+The intended use for the quiz is for my New Year's Eve party so the quiz will be displayed on a big screen but then everyone will follow along and play on their own phones.
+This has affected some of the decisions on features when building the webpage.

 //Insert picture of the website//

 [View live website here]